csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 It would appear that database systems are an ideal application to take advantage of large numbers of cores and threads, since database systems support large numbers of concurrent transactions.
 However, there are a variety of factors that make optimal use of modern processors challenging.

-As we allow a higher degree of concurrency to take advantage of the par- allelism of modern processors, we increase the amount of data that needs to be in cache.
+As we allow a higher degree of concurrency to take advantage of the parallelism of modern processors, we increase the amount of data that needs to be in cache.
 This can result in more cache misses, perhaps so many that even a multithreaded core has to wait for data from memory.

 Concurrent transactions need some sort of concurrency control to ensure the ACID properties that we discussed in Chapter 14.
-When concurrent transactions access data in common, some sort of restrictions must be imposed on that concur- rent access.
+When concurrent transactions access data in common, some sort of restrictions must be imposed on that concurrent access.
 Those restrictions, whether based on locks, timestamps, or validation, result in waiting or the loss of work due to transaction aborts.
 To avoid excessive amounts of waiting or lost work, it is ideal that concurrent transactions conflict rarely, but attempting to ensure that can increase the amount of data needed in cache, resulting in more cache misses.

 Finally, there are components of a database system shared by all transactions.
 In a system using locking, the lock table is shared by all transactions and access to 3Technically, in operating-system terminology, its address space it can become a bottleneck.
 Similar problems exist for other forms of concurrency control.
 Similarly, the buffer manager, the log manager, and the recovery manager serve all transactions and are potential bottlenecks.

-Because having a large number of concurrent transactions may not take opti- mal advantage of modern processors, it is desirable to find ways to allow multiple cores to work on a single transaction.
+Because having a large number of concurrent transactions may not take optimal advantage of modern processors, it is desirable to find ways to allow multiple cores to work on a single transaction.
 This requires the database query processor to find effective ways to parallelize queries without creating excessive demands on cache.
 This can be done by creating pipelines of database operations from queries and by finding ways to parallelize individual database operations.

 The adaptation of database system design and database query processing to multicore and multithreaded systems remains an area of active research.
 See the bibliographical notes for further details.